microsoft/XmlNotepad/docs/help/options.md

 ### Editor
 The editor to use if the XML file is invalid and cannot be opened by XML Notepad.
+You can also disable the "prompt before reload" so that if your XML file is changed on disk, it will automatically reload that file (unless you have pending unsaved edits).

 ### Formatting
 You can also configure the formatting options used when you save an XML file, or turn off formatting